 Before we jump into the official historical sighting, we should first talk about the lake itself.
-Lake Koshkonong is a 10,595-acre lake located in southern Dane County and northern Rock County, Wisconsin.
+Lake Koshkonong is a 10,595-acre lake located primarily within Jefferson County, but also extends into both southern Dane County and northern Rock County, Wisconsin.
 The lake is 37mi from the state capital of Madison, and only 22mi from Janesville, the location of the Pine Barrens Institute (the more you know).
 The lake, which is connected to the Rock River on both ends, is filled with Musky, Panfish, Large and Smallmouth Bass, Northern Pike, Walleye, and Catfish.
 The visibility in the lake is extremely low and the DNR states that the max depth is only 7ft.
 The lake is one of the largest in the entire state and has drawn people to its waters for hundreds of years.

 Now that the facts about the lake have been given, let’s move on to the history of the Lake Koshkonong Monster.
 Prior to settlers setting up borders and staking claims of land throughout Wisconsin, the Potawatomi Tribe called a significant part of the state home.
 Camps and villages could be found alongside many rivers and lakes within the state, and of course one of these lakes was Lake Koshkonong.
 As with many bodies of water that helped provide for the Native Americans that lived beside them, Koshkonong had a legend of a monstrous creature that dwelled within attached to it.